 - Criminal and civil suit histories: If the person who hurt you has a past of acting negligently or criminally, this can enforce the argument that they are to blame.

-- Driving records: If you were injured by someone driving negligently, a record of driving recklessly, drunk driving, or failure to show due care can be highly valuable to your case.
+- Driving records: If you were hurt by someone driving negligently, a record of driving recklessly, drunk driving in Marietta, or failure to show due care can be highly valuable to your case.

 - Social media histories: If the defendant has bragged about hurting you or discussed the incident on social media, these statements can be used to show liability.